-This is quite literally a literary grab-bag of thoughts.
-The things mentioned in the title — theme, imagery, and description — are important considerations when revising a manuscript, but they usually come into play below the surface.
+There are a few things I want to focus on in today’s post: writing imagery, theme, and description.
+They’re important considerations when revising a manuscript, but they usually come into play below the surface.
 Things like plot, character and dialogue are obvious, they’re right in the reader’s face.

 It’s the subtler things that can really make or break your work, though.
 And a huge part of revising is seeing what common threads and themes you’ve left for yourself.
 It’s like magic.
 Your subconscious usually puts lots of things in your manuscript for you to find on a second or third read… connections you never knew you’d made, common images and ideas that resonate with the larger meaning of your work, all sorts of interesting stuff.